 All of this makes isotretinoin / accutane the sort of miracle cure that most, if not all, people with acne dream of trying out.
 Undoubtedly, the effects of accutane / isotretinoin are deep and systemic.
 Operating at the DNA level, it goes without saying that the medication will have a long catalog of side-effects.
 That is exactly why doctors and dermatologists are very careful to prescribe it, and it’s usually reserved for treating severe cases of acne inflammation.

-As we already mentioned, isotretinoin (accutane) is generally reserved for treating severe cases of cystic acne.
+However, as already mentioned, isotretinoin (accutane) is generally reserved for treating severe cases of cystic acne.
 Usually, these take the shape of pustular, nodular acne, resembling small, soft hills on the skin.
 They are sometimes hard, and sometimes soft to the touch because they are actually small subcutaneous caves of blood and pus.
 Ideally, doctors prescribe accutane (isotretinoin) as early as possible in the onset of acne with the goal of minimizing the number of scars.
 Additionally, accutane has also been used for treating other severe skin disorders, like lupus, psoriasis, even types of skin cancer.

 When it comes to anything but severe, cystic acne, accutane (isotretinoin) is usually unnecessary and contraindicated.
 However, there are people who have used accutane for treating even mild, but awfully persistent acne, and have achieved stellar effects with accutane.